ices-eg/wg_MGWG/model-complexity/README.md

 # Appropriate level of model complexity

 ...
+## Meeting Information
+Date: Monday 29 October 2018
+Time: 14:00 GMT / 16:00 Oslo & Copenhagen / 10:00 EDT / 7:00 PDT
+Connection Method:

 ***

 Criteria | Comments
 -------- | --------
-Important for many stock assessment scientists?   |
-Standard papers that people cite for this topic?  | See list of references at bottom of page Another working group already working on this?    |
-How can this be structured into a journal paper?  |
+Important for many stock assessment scientists?   | Yes Standard papers that people cite for this topic?  | See list of references at bottom of page Another working group already working on this?    | Not that we are aware How can this be structured into a journal paper?  |
-What kind of work is required, and how much work? |
-Participants that would like to work on this?     | Alejandro Yanez, Brandon Chasco, Dvora Hart, Geir Olve Sorvik, Helen Takade-Heumacher, Liz Brooks, Patrick Lynch, Ernesto Jardim
+What kind of work is required, and how much work? | Data simulation, model fitting, comparison of results Participants that would like to work on this?     | Alejandro Yanez, Brandon Chasco, Dvora Hart, Geir Olve Sorvik, Helen Takade-Heumacher, Liz Brooks, Patrick Lynch, Ernesto Jardim
 Who would like to lead, what will coauthors do?   |